Night-Owl-Labs/Recipe-Resizer-File-Format/README.md

 ## Schema

 The JSON Schema for the `.reciperesizer` file format can be found in the [schema](schema) directory of this repository.
 This schema defines the structure, required fields, and data types for validating `.reciperesizer` files.

+You can use this online schema validator [here](https://www.jsonschemavalidator.net/) and paste the [schema file](./schema/recipe-resizer-schema.json) and your `.reciperesizer` file into it in order to validate that it conforms to the schema.

 ## Why Use This File Format?